Okonomiyaki

 • In a large bowl, combine the cabbage, scallions, panko, and salt.
 Gently mix in the eggs.
 (Note: the mixture will be very loose and cabbagey, not like a flour pancake batter.
 If it's very dry, let it sit for 10 minutes).

 • Heat a nonstick skillet over medium heat.
 Brush the skillet with olive oil and use a ¼ measuring cup to scoop the cabbage mixture into the skillet.
 (It's ok if it doesn't seem cohesive, it'll bind together as the egg cooks).
 Flatten gently with a spatula so that the mixture is about 1/2 inch thick.
-Cook 3 minutes per side, or until browned, turning the heat to low as needed.
-Repeat with the remaining mixture, wiping out the skillet and brushing more oil, as needed.
+Cook for 3 minutes per side, or until browned, turning the heat to low as needed.
+Repeat with the remaining mixture, wiping out the skillet and brushing with more oil as needed.

 • Drizzle the okonomiyaki with Worcestershire sauce and thin strips of squeezed mayo.
 Top with sesame seeds, pickled ginger, and nori.
 Sprinkle with microgreens, if desired.
 Serve hot.